crownsedge/tuneout/README.md

 ## How to build

 1. Clone the repository to your macOS computer.
+2. In `build.command`, replace the code signing identity with your own.
-2. In the repository directory, make `build.command` executable: `chmod +x build.command`
+3. In the repository directory, make `build.command` executable: `chmod +x build.command`
-3. Double-click `build.command` in Finder or run it in the terminal: `./build.command`
+4. Double-click `build.command` in Finder or run it in the terminal: `./build.command`

 TuneOut.app will be built in `./build/` (where `.` is the repository folder) and a .zip file with the version number will be created.